prebid/prebid.github.io/features/mspa-usnat.md

         1. CA sensitive data 6 and 7 maps straight through to US national sensitive data 6 and 7
         1. CA sensitive data 8 maps to US national sensitive data 3
         1. CA sensitive data 9 maps to US national sensitive data 4
-        1. Set these fields to NULL: SharingNotice, TargetedAdvertisingOptOutNotice, TargetedAdvertisingOptOut, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[8,11]
+        1. Set these fields to NULL: SharingNotice, TargetedAdvertisingOptOutNotice, TargetedAdvertisingOptOut, SensitiveDataProcessingOptOutNotice, SensitiveDataProcessing[5 and 11]
         1. KnownChild - SID 8 does not distinguish between consent for ages 13-16 and under 13, so Prebid will never normalize a positive KnownChild consent.
             1. If CA string KnownChildSensitiveDataConsents[1]=0 and state string KnownChildSensitiveDataConsents[2]=0, then no change – these can be treated as the normalized KnownChildSensitiveDataConsents[1]=KnownChildSensitiveDataConsents[2]=0 (i.e. not a 'known child')
             1. Otherwise, the SID 8 protocol does not allow Prebid to know if the user is aged 13-16 or under 13, so simply set KnownChildSensitiveDataConsents[1] or [2] both to 1 (no consent)